10 Fastest Cars in the World in 2025

 9. W Motors Fenyr Supersport | Top Speed 250 mph (400 kmph)

 Since its inception, W Motors has been known for blending exotic design with blistering performance, and the Fenyr Supersport is no exception.
 Introduced in 2015, this Lebanese-built hypercar pushes boundaries both in craftsmanship and speed, securing its place among the fastest cars in the world today.
+A rare exotic from Dubai, the Fenyr Supersport is known for its blazing fast, race-derived performance while maintaining sleek styling and luxurious materials.

 The Fenyr Supersport is meticulously crafted using lightweight, race-inspired materials.
 The body panels are predominantly carbon fiber, ensuring aerodynamic efficiency and a striking visual presence.
 The weight is kept at an impressively low 1,360 kilograms (2,998 pounds).